Rhythms in Scotland

 Perspectives on Rhythm and Timing

-About PoRT: A three-day interdisciplinary workshop, Perspectives on Rhythm and Timing, will be held at the University of Glasgow, UK, on July 19-21, 2012.
-We received over 70 abstract submissions from researchers working on rhythm and timing in several disciplines, including neurobiology, musicology, linguistic phonetics, poetry, forensics, computational modelling, psychology, clinical linguistics, and sociology.
-The workshop is part of a Scotland-based event series around the unified theme of rhythm supported by the Royal Society of Edinburgh.
+Perspectives on Rhythm and Timing was an interdisciplinary workshop held at the University of Glasgow, UK, on July 19-21, 2012.
+It formed part of a Scotland-based event series around the unified theme of rhythm supported by the Royal Society of Edinburgh.

-Scientific Committee: Fred Cummins (University College Dublin), Anja Lowit (University of Strathclyde), Katie Overy (University of Edinburgh), Tamara Rathcke (University of Glasgow), Rachel Smith (University of Glasgow)
+The scientific committee were Fred Cummins (University College Dublin), Anja Lowit (University of Strathclyde), Katie Overy (University of Edinburgh), Tamara Rathcke (University of Kent), Rachel Smith (University of Glasgow).

-In the morning session, the participants were asked to briefly present their lab facilities, research programmes and complementary data, and to outline open questions they are interested in pursuing.
-The presentation was about 5 minutes long, easily accessible to academics and practitioners across a range of different disciplines.
+In the morning session, the participants briefly presented their lab facilities, research programmes and complementary data, and outlined open questions they were interested in pursuing.
 The afternoon session consisted of several focus groups, each guided by a designated discussion leader, on themes according to participants’ interests.
 We also heared a talk about collaborative funding opportunities, kindly offered by Edinburgh Research and Innovation group.
-The ARTiST schedule was highly successful to initiate knowledge exchange and revealed some potential for collaborations across Scotland.
+The ARTiST schedule successfully initiated knowledge exchange and revealed some potential for collaborations across Scotland.